Matthews CARES Act Funding Relief Program Round IINovember 4, 2020

-UPDATED January 6th, 2021 – Governor Roy Cooper announced in a press conference that North Carolina has seen increased hospitalizations and experienced record high positive cases in the daily COVID-19 case counts.
-Governor Cooper has issued a modified “Stay at Home” order on all North Carolinians during overnight hours to address the current spike in COVD-19 infection rates and hospitalizations.
+UPDATED January 27th, 2021 – Governor Roy Cooper announced in a press conference that he is extending the current modified “Stay at Home” order until February 28th.
+Cooper said, “We are encouraged to see that our COVID numbers have stabilized in recent days, which is good, but the reality is that they are still high and that too many people are still falling seriously ill and dying.”
 The Order also extends the current capacity limitations, indoor and outdoor gathering limits, and other public health restrictions put in place under previous executive orders.
 For FAQ regarding the latest Executive Order, Click Here.

 What’s new under this order?

 - Certain businesses and facilities are ordered to close to the public between 10:00 p.m. and 5:00 a.m. (the “Night-Time Public Closure Period”).

 - This includes restaurants (with exceptions for take-out and delivery, as noted below), bars, entertainment venues, parks, museums and aquariums, certain retail establishments, and other businesses and facilities

 - All individuals in North Carolina must stay at home or the place they will remain for the night between 10:00 p.m. and 5:00 a.m. (the “Stay at Home Period”), unless an exception applies.

 - The sale and service of alcoholic beverages is prohibited for on-site consumption between the hours of 9:00 p.m. and 7:00 a.m.

 The capacity limitations on certain businesses, indoor and outdoor gathering limits, and other public health measures implemented by previous executive orders are extended through February 28th 2021.

 The following Phase 3 restrictions remain in place:

 - North Carolina’s indoor mass gathering limit remains at ten (10) individuals for indoor settings and fifty (50) individuals for outdoor settings.